6 dealer options to skip when buying a car

 - Dealer-installed options: Installed by the dealer after the vehicle reaches the dealership’s lot.

-Options installed at the factory and port are approved by the vehicle’s manufacturer and are typically included in the new vehicle’s warranty.
+The vehicle’s manufacturer approves options installed at the factory and port.
+They are typically included in the new vehicle’s warranty.
 You’ll find them listed on the official window sticker that’s required for new cars.
-Moreover, the cost is uniform, so they won’t vary from dealer to dealer.
+Moreover, the cost won’t vary from dealer to dealer.

-In contrast, dealer options aren’t approved by the manufacturer and, therefore, aren’t included in the vehicle’s warranty.
+In contrast, dealer-installed options aren’t approved by the manufacturer.
+So, they aren’t included in the vehicle’s warranty.
 They are not listed on the official window sticker, but they should be detailed on a second sticker on the car.
-Also, because they’re installed by the dealer, prices can vary depending on where you go.
+Also, because the dealer installs them, prices vary by dealership.

 In general, many dealer options are overpriced and used to increase profits on new vehicle sales.